 I’d love for Soneva Kiri to reduce the driving age for the golf carts/buggies, or have a place somewhere at the resort where kids are allowed to drive.
 I grew up going golfing with my dad and drove the cart from an early age, and it was great practice for driving a car.
 I think it’s unrealistic to tell parents that their kids can’t drive.
 I’ll guarantee you that if my son had been allowed to drive on a small track or something at the resort, he’d be begging to return!

 We received a media rate without any expectation of positive coverage.
-Looking at the reservation calendar, rates start at $665/night.
+Looking at the reservation calendar, rates start at $665/night for the remainder of 2019 and $872 in 2020.
+During periods of lower expected occupancy expect that to come down a little.
 Round-trip flights are $400 for adults and $200 for kids.
 Full Board (three meals) is $275/day for adults and $140/day for kids.
 Or you could live on ice cream and chocolate every day for free!
 The tree pod dining and sunset cruise are extra.